webclinic017/Financial-Data-Analysis/README.md

   - unique identifier for a company stock.
 Eg. AAPL for Apple Inc, MSFT for Microsoft, GOOGL for Google, AMZN for Amazon.
 TSLA for Tesla, etc.
 - S&P 500
   - The largest stock market index, with the largest number of stocks.
 Top 500 US companies.

+- RSI
+  - RSI (Relative Strength Index) is a technical analysis tool that shows the strength of a stock’s price relative to its peers.
+Companies with a high RSI are considered to be overbought.
+Companies with a low RSI are considered to be oversold.